How to Set Up a Cook Islands Trust

 Setting up a Cook Islands trust involves coordination between three parties: the settlor, U.S. legal counsel, and the licensed Cook Islands trustee company.
 The process is sequential rather than parallel.
-Each stage depends on the completion of the one before it, and delays at any point affect the overall timeline.
+Each stage depends on completing the one before it, and delays at any point affect the overall timeline.
 Most trusts take four to eight weeks from initial engagement to funded structure, though banking and asset transfers can extend that period significantly.

 Stage One: Initial Consultation and Planning

-This stage typically takes one to three days if the settlor has organized financial information readily available.
+Stage one typically takes one to three days if the settlor has organized financial information readily available.

 Stage Two: Trustee Application and Due Diligence

 Once the structure is designed, the next step is applying to the Cook Islands trustee company for acceptance.
-The trustee does not automatically accept every client.
+The trustee does not automatically accept every applicant.
 Cook Islands trustees are licensed by the Financial Supervisory Commission and are required by law to conduct due diligence on every proposed trust before agreeing to serve as trustee.

 The trustee reviews this information to satisfy its obligations under Cook Islands anti-money laundering and know-your-customer regulations, as well as its commitments under the Common Reporting Standard and FATCA.
-The KYC and AML requirements article explains what the trustee is evaluating, what documentation it expects, and what causes delays.
+The KYC and AML requirements for Cook Islands trusts are detailed and require careful preparation.

-If the documentation is complete and the trustee’s compliance review raises no concerns, this stage takes one to two weeks.
+If the documentation is complete and the trustee’s compliance review raises no concerns, stage two takes one to two weeks.
 If the trustee requests supplemental information (which is common), it can extend to three or four weeks depending on how quickly the settlor and counsel respond.

-Request a ConsultationStage Three: Trust Deed Drafting and Execution
+Stage Three: Trust Deed Drafting and Execution

 While the trustee conducts its due diligence review, U.S. counsel drafts the trust deed.
 This work can proceed in parallel with stage two because the deed does not need to be finalized before the trustee completes its review, but it does need to be finalized before the trust can be registered.

-The trust deed is customized for each client based on the planning decisions made during stage one.
-The attorney drafts the deed and circulates it to the settlor for review.
-Depending on the settlor’s circumstances, the deed may include specialized provisions such as a Jones clause addressing existing creditor obligations.
-Once the settlor approves the terms, the attorney also sends the deed to the trustee company for review.
-The trustee will confirm that the deed’s provisions are consistent with its operational practices and Cook Islands regulatory requirements.
-Trustees routinely request modifications to provisions they consider problematic, such as reserved powers that are broader than the trustee is comfortable administering, or distribution provisions that conflict with the trustee’s internal policies.
+Once the settlor approves the terms, the attorney sends the deed to the trustee company for review.
+The trustee confirms that the deed’s provisions are consistent with its operational practices and Cook Islands regulatory requirements.
+Trustees routinely request modifications to provisions they consider problematic, such as reserved powers that are broader than the trustee is comfortable administering or distribution provisions that conflict with the trustee’s internal policies.
+This collaborative review between U.S. counsel and the Cook Islands trustee is a normal part of the process.

-Once the deed is agreed upon by all parties, it is executed.
+Once all parties agree, the deed is executed.
 The settlor signs in the United States.
 The trustee signs in the Cook Islands.
 Cook Islands law permits execution in counterparts at different times and locations, so physical presence in the Cook Islands is not required.
-Along with the trust deed, the settlor executes several ancillary documents: the affidavit of solvency (confirming that the transfer will not render the settlor insolvent), the letter of wishes (providing non-binding guidance to the trustee about distributions and administration), and any protector appointment documents.

 Trust deed drafting and execution typically takes one to two weeks if there are no significant disagreements between counsel and the trustee about the deed’s terms.